19 zip codes·Updated June 2026

-Entry prices that seem like typos and fundamentals that are genuinely improving.
-The comeback story is real this time — healthcare, tech, and automotive are driving it.
-Property selection matters more here than almost anywhere though.
+Entry prices that look like typos and fundamentals that are improving.
+The comeback story is real this time.
+Healthcare, tech, and automotive are driving it.
+Property selection matters more in Detroit than almost anywhere.
 A few blocks in the wrong direction changes everything.

 Median Asking Rent